AI-ffinity/nmr_tutorials/Non_Uniform_Sampling/NMRPipe/SMILE.md

 ## Step 3: NUS

 ### SMILE
-Command reference: `nusPipe -fn SMILE -help` - see the output in [SMILE_ref.md](./nusPipe_SMILE_ref)
+Command reference: `nusPipe -fn SMILE -help` — see the output in [SMILE_ref.md](./nusPipe_SMILE_ref.md)

 **Reconstruction and processing script**

-Note how it writes out the data after each FT - this couls be optimized?
+Note how it writes out the data after each FT—this could be optimized.

     set xP0 = -90
     nmrPrintf "Manual phase xP0: %.1f\n\n" $xP0